 This is one of the more involved beauty treatments on the market, so we treat it with the seriousness that it deserves.
 All electrolysis treatments in Chelmsford are performed by Jennie personally, and we do it that way for a reason — not only is she great at permanent hair removal, she has specialist training in advanced electrolysis, and has been nominated for an industry gold awards for her work with transgender electrolysis and her commitment to the industry.

-Come in and see Jennie at the salon at 67 Broomfield Road, Chelmsford, CM1 1RY or call on 01245 290334 and request a callback.
+Book in and see Jennie at the salon at 67 Broomfield Road, Chelmsford, CM1 1RY or call on 01245 290334 and request a callback.

 Hair removal electrolysis treatments